halaxa/json-machine/README.md

 > Note:
 >
-> Value of `fruits-key` is not loaded into memory at once, but only one item in
+> Value of `results` is not loaded into memory at once, but only one item in
-> `fruits-key` at a time.
+> `results` at a time.
 It is always one item in memory at a time at the level/subtree
 > you are currently iterating.
 Thus the memory consumption is constant.

 <a name="json-pointer"></a>